OnionIoT/documentation/docs/introduction/comparison-of-firmware-old-and-new.md

 - Getting up and running should be trivial.
 - Build time should be in minutes, not hours.
-- Provide ways for customers to make their own customizations (don't leave them groping around in the dark).
+- Provide ways for users to make their own customizations (don't leave them groping around in the dark).
-- Provide easy to use tools and documentation for common parts of the customer journey, such as RF certification.
+- Provide easy to use tools and documentation for common parts of the user journey, such as RF certification.
 - Make it easy to collaborate with other developers.
 By putting customizations into packages, patches, and so on, others can test changes quickly and easily.
 They can also collaborate on them.

 ### Lightweight and modular